davidralphlewis/davidralphlewis.github.io/_posts/2020-01-16-this-was-meant-to-be-the-future.md

 date: 2020-01-16 09:17
 author: DavidRL
 comments: true
-categories: [This Was Meant To Be the Future, publications]
+categories: [this was meant to be the future]
 masthead_style: banner
 featured_image: /assets/images/site/twmtbtf.jpeg
 ---